Digital Gold vs Gold ETF: Which is Better for Investment in 2025?

 For small investments, digital gold is better because it allows micro-investments with low fees.
 Gold ETFs charge transaction fees and have market hour restrictions, making them less efficient for small, regular investments.

-Digital gold and silver offer higher purity (99.99%) and 24/7 online trading.
+Digital gold offer higher purity (99.99%) and 24/7 online trading.
 ETFs have lower purity (99.5%) and are limited to stock market timings.
 Digital investments are cost-effective and ideal for SIPs or regular small investments.

 No demat account required